Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Introduction

-This poses new challenges to grid operators~\cite{milanoFoundationsChallengesLowInertia2018}.
-Indeed it is well known that a decrease in inertia increases both the maximum rate of change of frequency (RoCoF) and the nadir -- \emph{i.e.}, the maximal frequency excursion -- following a fault in the system, and to degraded system recovery performances~\cite{paganiniGlobalPerformanceMetrics2017}.
-Increased penetrations of NRE have been shown to result in amplified RoCoFs~\cite{creightonIncreasedWindGeneration}.
-Operational data for the Irish power grid additionally indicate that a decrease in inertia leads to a larger standard deviation of the system frequency~\cite{kerciFrequencyQualityLowInertia2023}.
-Multiple solutions have been proposed to increase the stability of low-inertia grids.
-Among them are virtual synchronous generators (VSG) that aim to reproduce the dynamics of the swing equations~\cite{darcoVirtualSynchronousMachines2013,sangVirtualSynchronousGenerator2022}.
-When connected to external electric energy storage, the VSG can emulate inertia by injecting amounts of additional active power proportional to the RoCoF.
-One advantage of these controllers is that their inertia is not a physical constant as in conventional generators, in particular it can be adapted to the state of the system to improve its performances.
+Various solutions have been proposed to increase the stability of low-inertia grids, one of them being virtual synchronous generators (VSG)~\cite{driesenVirtualSynchronousGenerators2008,zhongSynchronvertersInvertersThat2011}.
+When equipped with electric energy storage, VSGs can emulate the response of inertiaful rotating generators by injecting amounts of additional active power proportional to the rate of change of frequency (RoCoF)~\cite{darcoVirtualSynchronousMachines2013,sangVirtualSynchronousGenerator2022}.
+VSGs being based on power electronics, their inertia is not physical as in conventional generators, and it can be adapted to the state of the system to improve performances in, e.g., mitigating frequency fluctuations.
 Such control schemes go by the name of {\it adaptive inertia}.
-In that spirit, Ref.~\cite{sangVirtualSynchronousGenerator2022} suggests changing the droop coefficient of the power-frequency control loop with the RoCoF, which increases the virtual inertia provided in large RoCoF events.
+Ref.~\cite{soniImprovementTransientResponse2013} suggests changing the droop coefficient of the power-frequency control loop with the RoCoF, which increases the virtual inertia provided in large RoCoF events.
 Another adaptive inertia strategy tries to minimize the RoCoF and frequency deviation using an on-line optimization of inertia and damping constants~\cite{torresl.SelfTuningVirtualSynchronous2014}.
-Other control strategies change the inertia and damping proportional to the RoCoF~\cite{liSelfAdaptiveInertiaDamping2017}.
-Refs.~\cite{alipoorPowerSystemStabilization2015,wangAdaptiveControlStrategy2018} propose a bang-bang control strategy which is focused on returning to the synchronized state as quickly as possible.
-The method has however been found to display instabilities~\cite{kasisStabilityPowerNetworks2021,kasisStabilityPropertiesPower2023}.
-Finally, adding a power feedback loop to the virtual inertia is proposed in~\cite{liuEquivalentInertiaProvided2022} to keep the RoCoF within predefined bounds.
+Other control strategies change both inertia and damping proportional to the RoCoF~\cite{liSelfAdaptiveInertiaDamping2017}.
+Refs.~\cite{alipoorPowerSystemStabilization2015,wangAdaptiveControlStrategy2018} propose a bang-bang control strategy focused on a fast recovery of the synchronized state -- a method that displays instabilities, however~\cite{kasisStabilityPowerNetworks2021,kasisStabilityPropertiesPower2023}.
+Finally, adding a power feedback loop to virtual inertia is proposed in~\cite{liuEquivalentInertiaProvided2022} to keep the RoCoF within predefined bounds.